Orders are available for pick-up at Restaurant Nicholas at 160 Route 35 South Red Bank, NJ 07701 during the following times:

 Don’t let the price tag fool you.
 The 2018 Fabre-Montmayou Cabernet Sauvignon is absolutely gorgeous.
 Purple/black in hue.
 The nose is California-like, filled with black fruits, cassis, both hedonistic and refined, the tell-tale marker for old-vine sourcing.
 Ripe and long, it drinks like wine that is twice its price, a quintessential Nicholas Wines Tuesday nighter.
 Drink all summer long with grilled burgers and steaks or just by itself, it’s a delicious glass of wine

 The Gravelly Loam cuveé comes from two well-placed sources on the eastern valley floor that has the porous, gravelly soil that is home to some of the greatest Cabs in Napa.
-The 2018 is knock-out Cabernet, loaded with juicy black fruit and a finish that lasts a minute.
-Don’t be afraid to lose a few of these bottles in the cellar.
-It’s built to last.
-The price is crazy, a sweetheart deal for sure.
+Roots dig deep in the poor soil, drawing mineral groundwater for fresh, vibrant grapes.
+The vineyards’ position on the valley floor guarantees excellent sun exposure providing for superb concentration.
+The result is knocked-out Cabernet, loaded with juicy black fruit and a finish that lasts a minute.

 A Restaurant Nicholas customer favorite!
 Seamlessly woven in black cherry and cocoa, Frank Family Cabernet Sauvignon 2016 is sumptuous and seductive in structure and complexity.
 The palate offers flavors of hazelnut, baked plum, and cloves while brilliant acidity on the finish balances the concentration of flavors and tannins.